 Nektar Therapeutics is a research-based biopharmaceutical company that discovers and develops innovative new medicines in areas of high unmet medical need.
-Our research and development pipeline of new investigational drugs includes treatments for cancer and autoimmune disease.
+Our research and development pipeline of new investigational drugs includes treatments for cancer, autoimmune disease and viral infections.
 We leverage our proprietary and proven chemistry platform to discover and design new drug candidates.
 These drug candidates utilize our advanced polymer conjugate technology platforms, which are designed to enable the development of new molecular entities that target known mechanisms of action.
 We continue to make significant investments in building and advancing our pipeline of proprietary drug candidates as we believe that this is the best strategy to build long-term stockholder value.

 In immuno-oncology (I-O), we are executing a clinical development program for bempegaldesleukin (previously referred to as NKTR-214), in collaboration with Bristol-Myers Squibb Company (BMS) as well as other independent development work evaluating bempegaldesleukin in combination with other agents with potential complementary mechanisms of action.
-We announced in August that the FDA granted a Breakthrough Therapy designation for bempegaldesleukin in combination with Opdivo® for the treatment of patients with untreated unresectable or metastatic melanoma.
+We announced in August of 2019 that the FDA granted a Breakthrough Therapy designation for bempegaldesleukin in combination with Opdivo® for the treatment of patients with untreated unresectable or metastatic melanoma.
 We expect our research and development expense to continue to grow over the next few years as we expand and execute our broad clinical development program for bempegaldesleukin.

 On January 9, 2020, we and BMS entered into an Amendment No. 1 (the Amendment) to the Collaboration Agreement. dated February 13, 2018 (the BMS Collaboration Agreement).
 Pursuant to the Amendment, we and BMS agreed to update the Collaboration Development Plan under which we are collaborating and developing bempegaldesleukin.
-Specifically, pursuant to the updated Collaboration Development Plan, bempegaldesleukin in combination with Opdivo® is currently being evaluated in ongoing registrational trials in first-line metastatic melanoma, first-line cisplatin ineligible, PD-L1 low, locally advanced or metastatic urothelial cancer, first-line metastatic renal cell carcinoma (RCC), and muscle-invasive bladder cancer, and also includes an additional registrational trial in adjuvant melanoma, as well as a Phase 1/2 dose escalation and expansion study to evaluate bempegaldesleukin plus Opdivo® in combination with axitinib in first line RCC in order to support a future Phase 3 registrational trial.
-Several other registrational-supporting pediatric and safety studies for the combination of bempegaldesleukin and Opdivo® are either currently underway or planned to begin in 2020.
-Also, as specifically allowed under the BMS Collaboration Agreement, Nektar is independently studying bempegaldesleukin and pembrolizumab in a non-small cell lung cancer (NSCLC) Phase 1/2 trial, and BMS plans to independently study bempegaldesleukin and Opdivo® in a NSCLC dose-optimization Phase 1/2 trial that BMS plans to begin in 2020.
+Specifically, pursuant to the updated Collaboration Development Plan, bempegaldesleukin in combination with Opdivo® is currently being evaluated in ongoing registrational trials in first-line metastatic melanoma, first-line cisplatin ineligible, PD-L1 low, locally advanced or metastatic urothelial cancer, first-line metastatic renal cell carcinoma (RCC), muscle-invasive bladder cancer, and adjuvant melanoma, as well as a Phase 1/2 dose escalation and expansion study to evaluate bempegaldesleukin plus Opdivo® in combination with either axitinib or cabozantinib in first line RCC in order to support a future Phase 3 registrational trial.
+Several other registrational-supporting pediatric and safety studies for the combination of bempegaldesleukin and Opdivo® are currently underway.
+Also, as specifically allowed under the BMS Collaboration Agreement, Nektar is independently studying bempegaldesleukin in combination with pembrolizumab in a non-small cell lung cancer (NSCLC) Phase 1/2 trial.